incrediblesound/story-graph/README.md

 })

 ```
+If this rule was matched with two things "Bob" and "Tom" it would produce the following output:

+"Bob meets Tom.
+Bob and Tom start chatting."

 ##TODO and possibilities for expansion
 2) should things exist in and move between linked locations?
 3) should things have state?